Lee Falk

-Lee Falk (/fɔːk/), born Leon Harrison Gross (/groʊs/; April 28, 1911 – March 13, 1999), was an American cartoonist, writer, theater director, and producer, best known as the creator of the comic strips Mandrake the Magician and The Phantom.
+Lee Falk (/fɔːk/), born Leon Harrison Gross (/groʊs/; April 28, 1911 – March 13, 1999), was an American writer, playwright, theater director, and producer, best known as the creator of the comic strips Mandrake the Magician and The Phantom.
 At the height of their popularity, these strips attracted over 100 million readers every day.
 Falk also wrote short stories, and he contributed to a series of paperback novels about The Phantom.

 A playwright and theatrical director/producer, Falk directed actors such as Marlon Brando, Charlton Heston, Paul Newman, Chico Marx and Ethel Waters.

 Life and career

 Falk was born in St. Louis, Missouri, where he spent his boyhood and his youth.
 His mother was Eleanor Alina (a name he later, in some form, used in both his Mandrake the Magician and The Phantom story lines), and his father was Benjamin Gross.
 Both of his parents were Jewish.
 Lee was born and raised Jewish.
 Gross died when Falk was just a boy, and after a time, his mother Eleanor married Albert Falk Epstein, who became the father figure for Lee Falk and his brother, Leslie.
 Falk changed his surname after leaving college.
 He took the middle name of his stepfather, but "Lee" had been his nickname since childhood, so he took that name also.
 His brother, Leslie, also took the name "Falk".

 Falk married three times: to Louise Kanaseriff, Constance Moorehead Lilienthal, and Elizabeth Moxley.
 Elizabeth sometimes helped him with scripts in his later years and finished his last Phantom stories after he died.
 Falk had three children, Valerie (his daughter with Kanaseriff), and Diane and Conley (his daughter and son with Lilienthal).

 Falk died on March 13, 1999.